iftikhar8/thesis/chapters/applied/docs/proposal.md

 ## Summary
 Investigate how the Commonwealth marine parks (particularly the Temperate East Commonwealth Marine Reserves Network) assist in the connectivity of the threatened black cod (*Epinephelus daemelii*).
 Do the current marine parks fulfil the goal of protecting this vulnerable species or are we missing important connectivity to larval settling areas.

+AIMS:
+1. investigate larval connectivity between Australian marine park locations
+2.
+- unsure whether to release more in area with greater numbers?

 ## Conservation status
 Listed as vulnerable in August 2012 by the the Environment Minister.
 It has been protected since 1983 under NSW fisheries legislation.
 Therefore this is an **important** fish in the scheme of things.
 Interesting results could be good for outreach, e.g. conversation articles, blog posts.